 - 1 cup (235 g) pumpkin (not pumpkin pie filling) We use Libby's 100% Pure Pumpkin- 15 oz can (425 g)

 - 2 teaspoons (4g) ground cinnamon

 - optional: You can add chopped pecans or mini chocolate chips as add ins if you like.

 - Preheat oven to 350 degrees F .
 Lightly grease a 9×13 inch baking pan, or two 8 or 9 inch cake pans .
 (Batter makes for great cupcakes too!)

-- In the bowl of your mixer, add the cake mix, 6 tablespoons flour (hand whisk to blend flour into the cake mix), sugar, vegetable oil, vanilla, pumpkin, water, cinnamon, pumpkin pie spice, and eggs.
+- In the bowl of your mixer, add the cake mix, 6 tablespoons flour (hand whisk to blend flour into the cake mix), sugar, vegetable oil, vanilla, pumpkin, milk, cinnamon, pumpkin pie spice, and eggs.
 Beat on medium speed for 2 minutes until well blended.
 Scrape the sides and bottom of the bowl halfway through.
 Transfer to the cake pans.

 - Bake in preheated oven for 25 to 30 min. or until it springs back to the touch.